kubedb/docs/docs/guides/elasticsearch/configuration/overview/index.md

 ## Custom Config Seceret

 The custom configuration files are passed via a Kubernetes secret.
 The **file names are the keys** of the Secret with the **file-contents as the values**.
-The secret name needs to be mentioned in `spec.configSecret.name` of the [Elasticsearch](/docs/guides/elasticsearch/concepts/elasticsearch/index.md) object.
+The secret name needs to be mentioned in `spec.configuration.secretName` of the [Elasticsearch](/docs/guides/elasticsearch/concepts/elasticsearch/index.md) object.

 ```yaml
 apiVersion: kubedb.com/v1